 This is very simple.
 All you need to do is visit the PayPal website.
 PayPal has two main kinds of accounts.
-One is the Individual Account while the other, Business Account.
+One is the Individual Account, while the other is the Business Account.

 This is compulsory for opening a PayPal account that you can link to an Etsy marketplace.

-To get payments, the best thing is linking your PayPal account with your bank account.
+To get payments, the best thing is to link your PayPal account with your bank account.
 That way, the money directly goes to your bank.
-If you lose access to a PayPal account for any reason temporarily, you’ll still have the money intact on your bank account.
+If you temporarily lose access to a PayPal account for any reason, you’ll still have the money intact in your bank account.

-Selling antiques made with parts of endangered animals, including ivory and shark-teeth, feathers and other stuff is also prohibited without due clearances.
+Selling antiques made with parts of endangered animals, including ivory and shark teeth, feathers, and other stuff, is also prohibited without due clearance.